unitycoder/Unity-DOTS-RTS-Collision-System/README.md

 I have tried quadtree, and spatial hashing, and those use much less memory, but they just bottleneck above 30k units on my machine, and in my case I want to push 50k units.

+Next updates include:
+- hierarchical grid, for different unit sizes
+- k-d or binary tree for static collision
+- SIMD some stuff